Our history

 Ashokan Farewell

-The story of
+The story of Ashokan Farewell

-I composed Ashokan Farewell in 1982 shortly after our Ashokan Fiddle & Dance Camps had come to an end for the season.
+I composed Ashokan Farewell in 1982 shortly after our Music & Dance Camps had come to an end for the season.
 I was feeling a great sense of loss and longing for the music, the dancing and the community of people that had developed at Ashokan that summer.
 I was having trouble making the transition from a secluded woodland camp with a small group of people who needed little excuse to celebrate the joy of living, back to life as usual, with traffic, newscasts, telephones and impersonal relationships.
 By the time the tune took form, I was in tears.
 I kept it to myself for months, unable to fully understand the emotions that welled up whenever I played it.
 I had no idea that this simple tune could affect others in the same way.

 Ashokan Farewell was written in the style of a Scottish lament.
 I sometimes introduce it as, “a Scottish lament written by a Jewish guy from the Bronx.”
 I lived in the Bronx until the age of sixteen.